RockefellerArchiveCenter/ux-templates/index.md

 6. Conduct a debrief after each test with observers to identify the most serious problems.
 7. Prepare a short report for the project design and development teams and coordinate with those teams to fix the problems.
 8. Repeat.
-9. Conduct shorter, more informal tests as needed.
+9. Conduct shorter, more informal tests as needed without recording.

 ## Documentation and deliverables
 1. Formal facilitator script
-This can be adapted to for informal A/B or low fidelity prototype testing with or without observers.
+This can be adapted for informal A/B or low fidelity prototype testing with or without observers.
 2. Recording consent form
 Signature needed prior to test for non-RAC staff participants.
 3. Tasks